wp-plugins/ranker-list-widget/readme.txt

 == Installation ==

-1. Upload the 'rnkr-wp' folder to the '/wp-content/plugins/' directory.
+1. Upload the 'rnkr-wp' folder to the '/wp-content/plugins/' directory (or install via the Plugins Add New menu).
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Set required options though admin menu.
 4. Place generated short codes in your posts.